KxSystems/mqtt/README.md

 A sample docker file is provided in the `docker_linux` directory to create a CentOS 7 environment with both the kdb+ `mqtt` interface and `paho.mqtt.c` api built and installed.

-The source directories are specified at the top of `mqtt_build.bat` which sets up the environment specified in `Dockerfile.build` and invokes `mqtt_build.sh` to build the libraries.
+The source directories are specified at the top of `mqtt_build.bat`, which sets up the environment specified in `Dockerfile.build` and invokes `mqtt_build.sh` to build the libraries.

 ## Documentation